Jatinrajpal2/Amazon-Sales-Python/README.md

 ## 💡 Business Recommendations

-- 🔹 Focus on high-profit categories such as **Copiers** to strengthen overall profitability.
+🔹 Focus on high-performing categories such as **Copiers** to strengthen profitability.
-- 🔹 Review loss-making products and categories to improve pricing and profitability.
+🔹 Review loss-making products and improve their pricing, discounts, or cost structure.
-- 🔹 Increase inventory and marketing efforts during high-sales months, especially **November and December**.
+🔹 Increase inventory and marketing efforts during high-sales months, especially November and December.
+🔹 Focus on high-volume categories such as Binders to maintain strong sales performance.
-- 🔹 Strengthen sales and business activities in high-performing states such as **Washington** based on their sales and profit contribution.
+🔹 Prioritize California and Washington markets due to their strong sales and profit contribution.
-- 🔹 Use shipping-time analysis to identify areas where logistics and delivery efficiency can be improved.
+🔹 Optimize shipping operations, although the analysis shows very weak relationship between shipping time and profit.

 ## 📈 Learning Outcome